5roop/task14/README.md

 # Addendum 2022-09-08T08:47:42

-* Remove outliers by accuracy < 0.5
+* Remove outliers by accuracy < 0.5 ✓
-* Prepare Dummy classifier baselines for dev, test
+* Prepare Dummy classifier baselines for dev, test ✓-> max accuracy on any split with any strategy: 0.3, max macro F1: 0.2

+# Addendum 2022-09-12T13:03:13
+Research what layer the classification comes from, also from ASR.